Championship Auto Racing Teams: Vehicles

-Champ Cars (before 1997, advertised as IndyCars) were single-seat, open-wheel racing cars, with mid-mounted engines.
+Champ cars (typically referred to as "Indy cars" before 1997) were single-seat, open-wheel racing cars, with mid-mounted engines.
 Champ cars had sculpted undersides to create ground effects and prominent wings to create downforce.
 The cars would use different aerodynamic kits depending on whether they were racing on an oval or a road-course.

 Teams typically purchased chassis constructed by independent suppliers such as Lola, Swift, Reynard, and March, with some owners, such as Dan Gurney and Roger Penske, constructing their own.
 The series exclusively used Goodyear tires until 1995, when Firestone entered, creating a spirited competition between the brands.
-Firestone ultimately became the exclusive supplier in 2000, with their parent company Bridgestone taking over the role in 2003.
+Firestone ultimately became the exclusive supplier in 2000, with their parent company Bridgestone taking over the role in 2002.

-Champ Cars used turbocharged engines that ran on methanol fuel.
-Cosworth (branded as Ford-Cosworth), Ilmor (branded as Chevrolet), and Buick engines were common until the mid-1990s, which saw Mercedes-Benz take over as Ilmor's branding and Honda and Toyota enter factory efforts.
-Engines were typically leased from manufacturers, who conducted research and development during the racing season; one engine could easily dominate competition in the first part of the season and then fall behind.
+Champ cars used turbocharged engines that ran on methanol fuel.
+Cosworth (later branded as the Ford-Cosworth), Ilmor (branded as Chevrolet), and Buick engines were common powerplants through the mid-1990s.
+Mercedes-Benz took over as Ilmor's branding, while Honda and Toyota joined as factory efforts.
+By the 1990s, engines were typically leased from manufacturers, who conducted research and development during the racing season; one engine could easily dominate competition in the first part of the season and then fall behind.
 The exclusive availability of more advanced versions of engines to certain teams in the early-1990s became a major source of contention within the organization, and manufacturers fiercely resisted proposals to have engines simply be purchased by teams.
 In 2003, after the withdrawal of Honda and Toyota, CART purchased a series of identical 2.65L V-8 turbocharged Cosworth engines and leased them to teams under Ford branding.

-Champ Cars were visually similar, and often compared to, the higher budget and more technical Formula 1 cars, which also featured wings, mid-engines, and an open-wheel design.
+Champ cars were visually similar, and often compared to, the higher budget and more technical Formula 1 cars, which also featured wings, mid-engines, and an open-wheel design.
 Due to their use on ovals, Champ Cars weighed more and were more substantial in size, were slower to accelerate but were higher in top speed.
-Sometimes they had more powerful engines depending on the formulas and regulations of the season (although F1 cars in the mid-80s could regularly be double the power in qualifying set up).
-Both series tended to downplay comparisons for commercial reasons, but 2002 saw a rare occurrence in both series running the same track (Circuit Gilles Villeneuve in Montreal) within a month of each other.
+Both series intentionally downplayed direct comparisons for commercial reasons, but 2002 saw a rare occurrence in both series running the same track (Circuit Gilles Villeneuve in Montreal) within a month of each other.
 Former Chip Ganassi Racing driver Juan Pablo Montoya won the pole position for the Formula One race with a lap time of 1'12.836, with the slowest being Alex Yoong's 1'17.34; Several weeks later, Cristiano da Matta won pole position in a Champ Car race with a lap time of 1'18.959.